Barbara Adam

+Early life and education

+Adam was educated in Germany before moving to the United Kingdom, where she spent her academic career at Cardiff University.
+She earned both her Ph.D. and D.Sc. in sociology at Cardiff, specialising in time studies.

+Academic career

+Adam joined the faculty of Cardiff University, where she advanced an innovative temporal approach to social theory, epistemology, and methodology.
+Her transdisciplinary work is taught across the arts, the humanities and the social sciences.
+She was awarded two major ESRC Research Fellowships (1994 and 2003) as well as senior Fellowships in Potsdam, Germany and Cagliari, Italy as well as Durham and Bristol, UK.
+From 1999 to 2000, she held the Max Weber Chair at LMU Munich.

+In 1992, Adam set up the international journal Time & Society, providing an institutional platform for the emerging interdisciplinary field focused on social time.

 Honours

 In 1991, she was awarded the Philip Abrams Memorial Prize by the British Sociological Association for her monograph Time and Social Theory.
 In 1995, she was awarded the J T Fraser Prize by the International Society for the Study of Time for her monograph Timewatch: The Social Analysis of Time.

-In 2009, she was elected an Academician of the Academy of Social Sciences (AcSS); in 2014, Academicians were retitled Fellows (FAcSS) to bring the Academy of Social Sciences inline with other British learned societies.
+In 2009, she was elected an academician of the Academy of Social Sciences (AcSS); in 2014, Academicians were retitled Fellows (FAcSS) to bring the Academy of Social Sciences inline with other British learned societies.

-In 2013, she was elected as a Fellow of the Learned Society of Wales.
+In 2013, she was elected as a fellow of the Learned Society of Wales (FLSW).